 Welsh Health Boards received nearly 19,000 complaints in 2022/23.
 This is the equivalent of about 6 complaints for every 1,000 residents of Wales.
 We use this type of representation to better compare public services in Wales which vary greatly in size.
 Records show that complaint volumes have remained stable for health boards in general compared to the previous year.

-The data collected by us shows that 28% of complaints recorded by Health Boards and Trusts were about clinical treatment or assessment, 18% were about appointments, and 17% were about communication issues.
+Records show that the highest proportion of complaints (28%) recorded by Health Boards were about the clinical treatment which people received, 19% were about appointments, and 16% were about communication issues.

-We found that something has gone wrong and intervened in 28% of those cases, by recommending Early Resolution**, or settling or upholding a complaint after an investigation.
-This is broadly consistent with our intervention rate into complaints about Health Boards and Trusts during the previous financial year.
+We intervened in 30% of those cases, by recommending Early Resolution**, Voluntary Settlement, or upholding a complaint after an investigation.
+This is broadly consistent with previous years.

-Similar to the Welsh Health Boards and Trusts, Local Authorities handled about 76% of complaints within the target time – although Local Authorities use a shorter target of 20 working days.
+Similar to the Health Boards, about 75% of complaints were handled within the target time – although Local Authorities use a shorter target of 20 working days.
 This performance is similar to previous years.

-Local Authorities upheld around 40% of all complaints, broadly the same as last year.
+Around 40% of all complaints were upheld by Local Authorities, broadly the same as last year.

-The office also closed 548 such complaints (some of which would have been referred to the office during the previous financial year).
-We intervened in 12% of those cases, by recommending Early Resolution**, or settling or upholding a complaint after an investigation.
+We intervened in 13% of those cases, by recommending Early Resolution**, Voluntary Settlement, or upholding a complaint after an investigation.

 ** In some cases, we may take the view that there is action that the organisation being complained about could take quickly to resolve a complaint.
 In these cases, we will contact the organisation involved to explain what we think might be done and seek its agreement to take that forward.